 Performance testing is done to see the working of various components of system.
 Performance testing is applied to meet the standards decided for the system.
 In Performance testing, we do close monitoring and see the accuracy in the results.

-A Load test tells us the maximum operating capacity of an application.
+Load testing: A Load test tells us the maximum operating capacity of an application.
 It determines the performance of a system under normal and peak loading conditions.

 Like performance testing, Load testing also helps in determining bottlenecks and not only this, load test also helps in determining the element responsible for the degradations.
 Under load testing we increase the load on the system until it reaches its threshold limit.
 A Load test is done to determine how much load a system can handle.